Lizzo Plays Library of Congress Flute at DC Show

 Dressed in a glittering costume to match the woodwind, Lizzo stepped to the mic and performed a note, comparing the experience to “playing out of a wine glass.”
 She’s the first person to play the instrument and, to quote the flautist’s discography, “It’s about damn time!”

-“Bitch, I just twerked and played James Madison’s crystal flute from 1800s!”
+“Bitch, I just twerked and played James Madison’s crystal flute from the 1800s!”
 Lizzo said.
 “We just made history tonight!
 Thank you to Library of Congress for preserving our history and making history freaking cool.”

 “HISTORY IS FREAKIN’ COOL” –@lizzo!
 Of course – it’s the nation’s capital so @SecretService & @CapitolPolice joined her on stage.
 Why?
 Because she is the FIRST ever to play President James Madison’s 1813 crystal flute courtesy of @librarycongress.
 Super amazing to witness! pic.twitter.com/aQRSsVhrv0